PaoloConte/notion-code-docs/README.md

 - **Background colors**: `gray_background`, `brown_background`, `orange_background`, `yellow_background`, `green_background`, `blue_background`, `purple_background`, `pink_background`, `red_background`

 Plus set an environment variable `NOTION_API_KEY` with the API key of your Notion connection.

-### Mnemonic
-To address pages, as an alternative to the exact page title, it's possible to use a mnemonic with a standardized format.
-Here is how it is calculated:
-- Ignore spaces and symbols.
-- Three uppercase letters or numbers.
-- The first letter of the code is the first letter of the title.
-- The following two characters are the next to consonants of the word.
-- If not enough consonants are available, use the vowels starting from the beginning.
-- If the title is to short, the missing characters are replaced with `X`.

-Examples:
-- "Alpha Beta Gamma" → ALP
-- "Echo" → ECH
-- "why" → WHY
-- "Idea 123" → IDE
-- "A1" → A1X
-- "C# Sharp Developer" → CSH
-- "123abc" → 1BC
-- "!!!" → XXX

 # Notion Setup